What Is Resource Planning?

 • Resource Leveling: Leveling resources is a juggling act, whereby you manage resource availability across a project or across multiple projects.
 It can be accomplished by extending the duration you had planned for certain tasks to be accomplished by adjusting the start and end dates, depending on whether you have the resources to complete them now or not.

-Related: Free Resource Plan Template
+Resource Planning Template

 Before the project starts, begin to figure out the resources you’ll need to execute it.
-This includes the budget for those resources to make sure your project is profitable, and getting sign off from stakeholders.
+This includes the budget for those resources to make sure your project is profitable, and getting sign-off from stakeholders.
 To start this process, the project resource requirements must first be decided upon.
 Then, you can think of filling the types and amount of roles that will be required.

 1. Ascertain Resources